Why did Binance, backed by the UAE royal family and not short of money, raise $2 billion?

 The chairman of MGX's board is Sheikh Tahnoon bin Zayed Al Nahyan, the son of the UAE's founder and the younger brother of the current UAE president, as well as the Deputy Ruler of Abu Dhabi and National Security Advisor.

-The majority of the UAE's sovereign funds are essentially in Tahnoon's hands, as he oversees the Abu Dhabi Investment Authority (ADIA), which invests overseas and has a scale of $853 billion, and the Abu Dhabi Developmental Holding Company (ADQ), which invests domestically and has a scale of $110 billion.
+The majority of the UAE's sovereign wealth funds are essentially under Tahnoon's control, overseeing the Abu Dhabi Investment Authority (ADIA), which invests overseas with a scale of $853 billion, and the Abu Dhabi Developmental Holding Company (ADQ), which invests domestically with a scale of $110 billion.

-The vice chairman of MGX's board and investment strategist, Khaldoon Khalifa Al Mubarak, is the CEO of Mubadala, one of the three major sovereign wealth funds in the UAE.
-Mubadala manages assets exceeding $300 billion, making it the other half of Abu Dhabi's sovereign funds.
+The vice chairman of MGX's board and investment strategist Khaldoon Khalifa Al Mubarak is the CEO of Mubadala, one of the three major sovereign wealth funds in the UAE.
+Mubadala manages assets exceeding $300 billion, representing another half of Abu Dhabi's sovereign wealth funds.
 The CEO of MGX is also Ahmed Al Idrissi, the head of Mubadala's direct investment division.

-Other members of MGX's board include Jassem Al Zaabi, Vice Chairman of the UAE Central Bank, and Xiao Peng, CEO of G42.
+Other members of the MGX board include Jassem Al Zaabi, Vice Chairman of the UAE Central Bank, and G42 CEO Xiao Peng.

 It is worth mentioning that G42 is one of the most important tech giants in the UAE, focusing on areas such as artificial intelligence, cloud computing, healthcare, and cybersecurity.
-For instance, G42 developed the most advanced Arabic large language model in the Middle East, "Jais"; G42 Cloud is one of the largest cloud computing platforms in the region and holds a highly strategic position in the UAE, regarded as "the jewel in the crown of the UAE."
+For instance, G42 developed the most advanced Arabic large language model "Jais" in the Middle East; G42 Cloud is one of the largest cloud computing platforms in the region, holding a highly strategic position in the UAE and regarded as "the jewel in the crown of the UAE."

 With hundreds of billions in capital and a top-tier lineup, what does MGX want to invest in?

-According to public information from the Abu Dhabi government, MGX's investment strategy will focus on the following three areas: artificial intelligence infrastructure, semiconductors, and technologies and applications that support AI.
+According to publicly available information from the Abu Dhabi government, MGX's investment strategy will focus on the following three areas: artificial intelligence infrastructure, semiconductors, and core technologies and applications that support artificial intelligence.

-After heavily investing in AI and semiconductors, MGX has officially entered the cryptocurrency and blockchain space through its investment in Binance, which may signal that UAE royal funds will promote the widespread adoption and compliant development of digital assets through investment.
+After heavily investing in AI and semiconductors, MGX has officially entered the cryptocurrency and blockchain space through its investment in Binance, which may indicate that the UAE royal funds will promote the widespread adoption and compliant development of digital assets through investment.

-For crypto, the wealthiest national capital may bring a significant boost, accelerating the global application of blockchain technology and enhancing market confidence and compliance.
+For crypto, the wealthiest national capital could bring a significant boost, accelerating the global application of blockchain technology and enhancing market confidence and compliance.

-As the largest cryptocurrency exchange, Binance is not short on funds.
+As the largest cryptocurrency exchange, Binance is not short on cash.

 In 2021, after turning down an investment from Sequoia Capital, Zhao Changpeng clearly stated that Binance did not need external funding and was only interested in collaborating with venture capital firms that could help the exchange cooperate with regulators and obtain operating licenses.

-Four years later, why is Binance securing a $2 billion investment from UAE state capital?
+Four years later, why is Binance securing a $2 billion investment from UAE state-owned capital?

 Finding a local protector may be one of the objectives.
-Under the pressure of regulatory compliance in crypto, Binance has faced many challenges, having been "expelled" from China, Tokyo, and Singapore before finally settling in Dubai.
+Under the pressure of crypto regulatory compliance, Binance has faced turmoil, having been "expelled" from China, Tokyo, and Singapore before finally settling in Dubai.

-Crypto KOL AB Kuai.Dong stated that the significance of this investment goes far beyond the funds themselves.
+Crypto KOL AB Kuai.Dong stated that the significance of this investment far exceeds the capital itself.
 "The entry of the UAE government is equivalent to inviting numerous top global political capitals to become supporters of Binance."

-In the face of pressures such as compliance, aligning with the centers of national power is also a trend for crypto enterprises.
+In the face of pressures such as compliance, aligning with national power centers is also a trend for crypto enterprises.
 In AB Kuai.Dong's view, compared to the power shifts every four years in North America, the UAE, Saudi Arabia, Bahrain, and Qatar are all super stable entities.

 Seeking compliance and policy support by aligning with the UAE government is understandable, but why is the amount as high as $2 billion?
-Where does this portion of equity come from has sparked some speculation.
+Where this portion of equity sale comes from has sparked some speculation.

-However, regardless of the circumstances, aligning with the UAE government is an extremely important historical milestone for Binance and the crypto space.
+Regardless, aligning with the UAE government is an extremely important historical milestone for Binance and the crypto field.